 The Kingdom of Radia had been the ruler of the Old Continent for quite some time, but that would all change when the Kingdom of Zenon decided to go against them, promising things like "freedom" & "equality" (though, in reality, it was more of a military state).
 Though Radia originally was able to fight them off, Zenon eventually started getting the upper hand, even injuring Radia's king to the point of near-death in battle, and Radia has been forced onto the small Nordic Island.
 Prince Alfeld Falbrosse was visiting the grave of a friend who died in battle when a small group of assassins try to kill him, but Wells Middle, another of Alfeld's friends, helps save the prince.
 Together with Teefa, Wells' sister, Alfeld & Wells have to lead Radia after the king dies in bed...
 And the discovery of the resting place of a sealed power by Rare Burtoning, one of Radia's commanders, might be the starting point of the kingdom's comeback.

 The animation itself is still limited in most moments (again, Idea Factory is a game company first), but overall it still exceeds that of the other OVAs.
-The backgrounds are still mostly CG, but the animation here just looks very nice, blending in well enough with the backgrounds (though there are still some moments where the CG distracts), and it's honestly kind of hard to tell if the animation itself is cel animated or if it's digital, or if the digital-ness just hides itself well, which is a much-needed improvement over GOC Next's obvious digital style.
-The music is also obviously taken from the game, but this time the music is much more fitting & simply better overall; people who played GOCIV on the PSP will also recognize the battle music being used during the raid scene.
+The backgrounds are still mostly CG, but the animation here just looks very nice, blending in well enough with the backgrounds (though there are still some moments where the CG distracts), and it's honestly kind of hard to tell if the animation itself is cel animated or if it's digital, or if the digital-ness just hides itself well, which is a much-needed improvement over GOC Next's obviously digital style.
+The music is also obviously taken from Tory Kobayashi's game soundtrack, but this time the music is much more fitting & simply better overall.
+People who played GOC IV on the PSP will also recognize the battle music being used during the raid scene.
 The opening & ending themes are both performed by Sae, who is simply an excellent singer & her songs just blend in with this world perfectly.
-The OP, Wing, is a nice, upbeat song that really showcases Sae's singing ability, & the ED, Discover, is a slower song that works well as an uplifting song of hope.
-Episode 1 also features an insert song, Hechitashiho by Sae, that's played during the short flashback that shows how Wells & Alfeld's friend died in battle, and it's different in style from the OP & ED by being a very slow & more somber piece, fitting for the scene it's used in.
+The OP, "Wing", is a nice, upbeat song that really showcases Sae's singing ability, & the ED, "Discover", is a slower song that works well as an uplifting song of hope.
+Episode 1 also features an insert song, "Hechitashiho" by Sae, that's played during the short flashback that shows how Wells & Alfeld's friend died in battle, and it's different in style from the OP & ED by being a very slow & more somber piece, fitting for the scene it's used in.

 It's no contest: Generation of Chaos III ~Toki no Fuuin~ is the best of the Generation of Chaos OVAs, bar none.
-In fact, it could likely be the best anime production to come from Idea Factory, with it's memorable characters (Wells, especially), original setting (no other Neverland game has since taken place in the Old Continent), & actual focus on telling a proper introduction story rather than simply showcase some characters & hope it gets people interested in playing the games.
+In fact, it could likely be the best anime production to come from Idea Factory, with it's memorable characters (Wells, especially), original setting (no other mainline IF Neverland game has since taken place in the Old Continent), & actual focus on telling a proper introduction story, rather than simply showcase some characters & hope it gets people interested in playing the games.
 Out of the original three GOC entires, GOC III is the one I wish we got the most, as it no doubt refined the gameplay styles the original two games featured to its best version before getting changed to how GOC IV & V played, and the story does seem like the most interesting one of them all.
 In fact, from what I could tell, GOC III is the most well-liked & received of the first three GOC games.
 This game (& Wells' appearance in Chaos Wars) wouldn't be the last time this entry would be seen, though.
-In September of 2007 Idea Factory released on the PS2 Generation of Chaos Desire, which was a remake of GOC & GOC Next but with the gameplay style of GOC V. Two months later the game was ported to the Xbox 360 under the title Apocalypse: Desire Next.
-Not only did this port receive an extra "Apocalypse" story but a remake of GOC III, using this new style, was released as DLC for the game.
-In terms of OVAs, though, GOC III marks the end of this series in animated form, but this isn't the end of Idea Factory animes featuring "of Chaos" in the title...
+In September of 2007, Idea Factory released Generation of Chaos Desire for the PS2, which was a remake of both GOC & GOC Next, but with the gameplay style of GOC V. Two months later, the game was ported to the Xbox 360 under the title Apocalypse: Desire Next.
+Not only did this port receive an extra "Apocalypse" story, but a remake of GOC III, using this new style, was released as DLC for the game.
+In terms of OVAs, though, GOC III marks the end of this series in animated form, but this isn't the end of Idea Factory anime featuring "of Chaos" in the title...